Commercial

 Commercial Construction is carried as part of a broader commercial or industrial general contracting responsibility.
 The assignment is not treated like a stand-alone specialty.
 It is connected to schedule logic, procurement control, submittal pacing, field reporting, inspections, and turnover planning so the entire job moves with fewer handoff gaps.
 The points below capture the coordination issues that usually matter most once the project enters active delivery.

-- Preconstruction guidance that keeps frontage access visible before it affects the critical path.
+• Preconstruction guidance that keeps black gumbo expansive clay subgrade requiring moisture-conditioned prep and engineered slab design visible before it affects the critical path.

-- Owner-facing reporting focused on the decisions that influence permit timing and downstream schedule certainty.
+• Owner-facing reporting focused on the decisions that influence summer heat and humidity requiring early morning pours and active curing plan to prevent plastic shrinkage and downstream schedule certainty.

-- Field sequencing designed to reduce friction around phased turnover once the jobsite is active.
+• Field sequencing designed to reduce friction around HOA aesthetic standards in Cinco Ranch and Falcon Point requiring architectural concrete finishes and pre-approved mock-ups once the jobsite is active.

 Our Commercial Construction Process